Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             value must be smaller than the step factor threshold.
                             Default is 0.5.
       --enrichment_factor ENRICHMENT_FACTOR, -ef ENRICHMENT_FACTOR
                             This is the minimal enrichment factor.
-During optimization will never larger than this value.
 Default is 2.0.
       --processing_factor PROCESSING_FACTOR, -pf PROCESSING_FACTOR
                             This is the minimal processing factor.
 If untreated library is higher than the treated library and above which the TSS candidate is considered as a processing site and not annotated as detected.
-During optimization will never larger than this value.
 Default is 1.5.
       --base_height BASE_HEIGHT, -bh BASE_HEIGHT
                             This is the minimal number of reads should be mapped on TSS.
 Default is 0.0.
       --replicate_match REPLICATE_MATCH, -rm REPLICATE_MATCH
-                            The TSS candidates should match to how many number of the replicates.
+                            The TSS candidates should be detected at least in the number of the replicates.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATED.
-If you want to
+For assigning
-                            assign different replicate match to different
+                            different --replicate_match to different conditions,
-                            conditions, you can use comma to separate it.
+                            please use comma to separate them.
 For example, 1_2,2_2,3_3 means number 1 and 2 condition assign 2 to --replicate_match, and number 3 condition assign 3 to --replcate_match.
+For assigning the same
-If you want to assign the same replicate match to all conditions, just assign like all_1 (all condition use 1 --replicate_match).
+                            --replicate_match to all conditions, just assign like all_1 (all condition use 1 --replicate_match).
 Default is all_1.
       --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTR.
 It is for Primary and Secondary definition.
 Default is 300.
-      --lib LIB, -l LIB     The libraries of wig files for TSSpredator.
-The format
-                            is: wig_file_name:tex_treat_or_not(tex or notex):condi
+      --lib LIB, -l LIB     The libraries of TEX+/- wig files for TSSpredator.
+The format is: wig_file_name:tex_treat_or_not(tex or notex
-                            tion_id(integer):replicate_id(alphabet):strand(+ or
+                            ):condition_id(integer):replicate_id(alphabet):strand(
-                            -).
-If you have multiple wig files, please use comma to separate the wig files.
+                            + or -).
+For multiple wig files, please use comma to separate the wig files.
 For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
       --output_prefix OUTPUT_PREFIX, -p OUTPUT_PREFIX
                             The output prefix of all conditions.
-If you have multiple conditions, please use comma to separate them.
-For example,
+For multiple conditions, please use comma to separate them.
+For example, prefix_condition1,prefix_condition2.
-                            prefix_condition1,prefix_condition2.
       --merge_manual MERGE_MANUAL, -m MERGE_MANUAL
-                            If you have gff file of manual checked TSS, you can use this function to merge manual checked ones and predicted ones. please assign the path of gff file of manual checked TSS.
+                            If the gff file of manual checked TSS is provided, it will merge manual checked ones and predicted ones. please assign the path of gff file of manual checked TSS.
       --statistics, -s      Doing statistics for TSS candidates. it will store in statistics folder.
 Default is False.
       --validate_gene, -v   Using TSS candidates to validate genes in annotation file. it will store in statistics folder.
 Default is False.
       --compute_program COMPUTE_PROGRAM, -t COMPUTE_PROGRAM
-                            Which program do you want to predict.
-(TSS or processing_site) Default is TSS.
+                            The program for prediction (TSS or processing_site).
+                            Default is TSS.
       --compare_transcript_assembly COMPARE_TRANSCRIPT_ASSEMBLY, -ta COMPARE_TRANSCRIPT_ASSEMBLY
-                            If you want to compare with transcriptome assembly, please assign the folder of gff file of transcript assembly.
+                            For comparing with transcriptome assembly, please
+                            assign the folder of gff file of transcript assembly.
                             Default is False.
       --fuzzy FUZZY, -fu FUZZY
                             The fuzzy for comparing TSS and transcript assembly.
                             Default is 5.
       --cluster CLUSTER, -c CLUSTER
-                            This number is for compare manual detected TSS and prediced one.
+                            This number is for comparing manual detected TSS and prediced one.
 If the position between manual checked one and predicted one is smaller or equal than this value, It will only print one of them.
 Default is 2.
       --length LENGTH, -le LENGTH
-                            The length of genome that you want to compare between predicted one and manual checked one for statistics.
-                            If you want to compare whole genome, please don't turn it on.
+                            The length of genome for comparing between predicted one and manual checked one for statistics.
+For comparing whole genome, please don't use this function (Default).
 The default is comparing whole genome.
       --re_check_orphan, -ro
-                            If your annotation file lack information of gene or locus_tag, you can turn it on.
-It will try to compare with CDS.
+                            If the annotation file lacks information of gene or locus_tag, all TSSs will be assigned to orphan TSSs.
+                            The function can compare with CDS to classify the TSS.
                             Default is False.
       --overlap_feature OVERLAP_FEATURE, -of OVERLAP_FEATURE
                             If processing site and TSS are overlap, you can keep "TSS" or "processing_site" or "both".
 Default is both.
       --reference_gff_folder REFERENCE_GFF_FOLDER, -rg REFERENCE_GFF_FOLDER
+                            If --overlap_feature is "TSS" or "processing_site",
+                            --reference_gff_folder need to be assigned.
+For
-                            For --overlap_feature, if you want to only keep "TSS" or "processing_site", you need to assign the --reference_gff_folder.
-If you are running TSS, please assign the folder of processing site.
-If you are running processing_site, please assign the folder of TSS.
-If you want to keep "both" at overlap position, please don't turn it on.
-Default is None(for keep both).
+                            running TSS, please assign the folder of processing site.
+For running processing_site, please assign the folder of TSS.
+If --overlap_feature is "both", please don't use this function (Default).
+Default is None (for keep both).
       --remove_low_expression REMOVE_LOW_EXPRESSION, -rl REMOVE_LOW_EXPRESSION
-                            If you want to remove low expressed TSS/processing site, please assign the file of manual checked gff file here.
+                            If removing low expressed TSS/processing site is needed, please assign the file of manual checked gff file here.
 It will remove the low expressed ones based on comparison of manual checked ones.
 Please Be
                             ATTENTION: this parameter may remove some True